HP 95LX: Hardware

 HP 95LX has an Intel 8088-clone NEC V20 CPU running at 5.37 MHz with an Intel system on a chip (SoC) device.
 It cannot be considered completely PC-compatible because of its quarter-CGA (MDA)-resolution LCD screen.

 The device includes a CR2032 lithium coin cell for memory backup when the two AA main batteries run out.
 For mass storage, HP 95LX has a single PCMCIA slot which can hold a static RAM card with its own CR2025 back-up coin cell.
 An RS-232-compatible serial port is provided, as well as an infrared port for printing on compatible models of Hewlett Packard printers.

 Display

 In character mode, the display shows 16 lines of 40 characters, and has no backlight.
 While most IBM-compatible PCs work with a hardware code page 437, HP 95LX's text mode font is hard-wired to code page 850 instead.
 Lotus 1-2-3 internally used the Lotus International Character Set (LICS), but characters are translated to code page 850 for display and printing purposes.

 Software

 The palmtop runs MS-DOS 3.22 and has a customized version of Lotus 1-2-3 Release 2.2 built in.
 Other software in read-only memory (ROM) includes a calculator, an appointment calendar, a telecommunications program, and a simple text editor.
+Two built in games are also included on English-language versions of the HP 95LX - TigerFox and Hearts&Bones, which can only be started while in DOS mode.